-Are you going through an Illinois divorce?
+Are you going through an in Illinois divorce?
 If you have minor children, you must have a court-approved parenting plan approved by the court.
 Unless your ex has no parental rights due to your unique situation, you both have parenting responsibilities under state law.

-According to the State of Illinois, parenting responsibilities includes parenting time and significant decision-making responsibilities about your child’s life.
+According to the State of in Illinois, parenting responsibilities includes parenting time and significant decision-making responsibilities about your child’s life.
 Although no plan can cover every potential situation, here are some tips for creating a parenting plan that works.

 Ask what your children want